by Lisa McGrimmon

 Maybe you're a potter, and you want to teach pottery classes outside of your studio.
 Instead of teaching a project that requires wheel throwing, you could teach a project that features hand building, so the tools and supplies required will be quite portable.
 You could bring students' finished projects back to your studio to fire in your kiln, and then arrange a time for pick up or delivery.

 You might make wire wrapped jewelry, and you want to teach a jewelry making course.
 You know that silver or gold-filled wire will make the most attractive and satisfying final project for your students.
 However, you also know that your students will make a lot of mistakes in their first attempts at wire wrapping, and making mistakes with silver or gold-filled wire can get expensive.
-Providing students with some inexpensive craft wire for their first practice attempts at the skills you want to teach will give them the opportunity to practice all they want with an inexpensive material that is close to the more expensive silver or gold-filled wire.
-They will be able to explore without worrying about costly mistakes, and they can move on to using the higher-end raw materials when they feel ready.
+You could provide students with some inexpensive craft wire for their first practice attempts at the skills you want to teach to give them the opportunity to practice all they want with an inexpensive material that is close to the more expensive silver or gold-filled wire.

 In problem-solving and working out the basic logistics of teaching your craft, look for ways to make your craft safer, more portable, less complex, more affordable, and more accessible to a beginner while still maintaining the fun, skill development, and fulfilment involved in completing a satisfying project.

 This series of articles on teaching your craft was inspired by the fabulous course, How to Teach It, by Gwen Bortner on Bluprint (formerly Craftsy).